MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-common-scenario-use-application-insights.md

 ---
 title: Troubleshoot common Cloud Service Application issues with Application Insights
-description: Describes common Cloud Service Application issues. ms.reviewer: patcatun
+description: Describes common scenarios that use Application Insights to troubleshoot Cloud Service Application issues. ms.reviewer: patcatun
-author: genlin
+author: JerryZhangMS
 ms.author: genli
 ms.service: cloud-services
 ---
-# Troubleshoot common Cloud Service Application issues with Application Insights
+# Troubleshoot Cloud Service apps with Application Insights - common scenarios

 When Azure Cloud Service is used to host a website or proceed with a data process, it's recommended to integrate a log system to collect more detailed information and log records.
 Application Insights is designed for this purpose.
 This document provides common scenarios where we can benefit from Application Insights' integration with Cloud Service.

-To learn more about using Application Insights with Cloud Service, see [feature overview](link).
+To learn more about using Application Insights with Cloud Service, see [feature overview](troubleshoot-with-app-insights-features-overview.md).

 ## Diagnostic setting and Application Insights

 When Application Insights is enabled on Cloud Service, Diagnostic setting must be enabled at the same time.
 Some metrics data and logs that are collected by Diagnostic setting will be sent to Application Insights.
-For more information, see https://docs.microsoft.com/en-us/visualstudio/azure/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines?toc=%2Fazure%2Fcloud-services%2Ftoc.json&view=vs-2022#to-view-cloud-service-diagnostics-data
+For more information, see [Set up diagnostics for Azure Cloud Services](/visualstudio/azure/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines)

-When Diagnostic setting is enabled, the **performance counters** setting works differently on Web Role and Worker Role:
+When Diagnostic setting is enabled, the **performance counters** setting works differently on Web Role and Worker Role.

 ### For Web Role